Axellience/customgen-documentation/reverse.md

 different model, unless you write in your generator that your want to generate code for them, they will not be translated to code.

 ### Why the reverse process is taking so long?
-The reverse engineering process performs 4 main phases.
-The first one is the cloning of your repository, the second one is the reverse phase, the third one is the model refinement phase and, finally, the last phase delete the cloned repository.
+The reverse engineering process performs 4 main phases:
+1. your repository is cloned,
+1. analysis is performed on your code and a first model is produced,
+1. the produced model is refined,
+1. the cloned repository is deleted.

 During benchmarks, we observed that in almost 95% of the time, the repository cloning operation takes the most time.
 The engine has to get your entire code and git history from your repository and, obviously, if your history is long and big, well... you do the math ;) (of course, we are working on other solution to accelerate this first phase).